 FortiAnalyzer is a platform that integrates network logging, analysis, and reporting into a single system, delivering increased knowledge of security events throughout your network.
 FortiAnalyzer products minimize the effort required to scrutinize and maintain policies, as well as identify attack patterns to help us fine-tune organizational policies.
 In short, FortiAnalyzer provides Centralized Logging, Analysis, and Reporting on a Virtual Platform.

-Following are the features and benefits provided by FortiAnalyzer virtual appliances: -
+followings are the features and benefits provided by FortiAnalyzer virtual appliances: -

 We can put time back in by installing a FortiAnalyzer platform into the existing security infrastructure, creating a single view of the security events, archived content, and vulnerability assessments.
 FortiAnalyzer platforms pull the entire range of data from Fortinet solutions, including traffic, event, virus, attack, content filtering, and email filtering.
 It removes the manual search of multiple log files when performing forensic analysis and network auditing.
-FortiAnalyzer platform's centralized data archiving, file quarantine and vulnerability assessment further reduce the time taken to manage the range.
+FortiAnalyzer platform's centralized data archiving, file quarantine, and vulnerability assessment further reduce the time taken to manage the range.

 The element known as event correlation plays a key role in integrated management.
 Network Event Correlation Allows the system administrator to quickly identify and react to network security threats across the organization network.